-- 1 This Part is made in accordance with sections 61 and 63 of the Act.
-Section 61 of the Act provides for applications for specific purpose access licences in accordance with the regulations and the relevant water sharing plan. - 2 Access licences in the groundwater sources are granted subject to mandatory conditions required to be imposed by this Plan, the regulations and the Act, and may also be subject to discretionary conditions.
+- This Part is made in accordance with sections 61 and 63 of the Act.
+Section 61 of the Act provides for applications for specific purpose access licences in accordance with the regulations and the relevant water sharing plan. - Access licences in the groundwater sources are granted subject to mandatory conditions required to be imposed by this Plan, the regulations and the Act, and may also be subject to discretionary conditions.

-37 Specific purpose access licences
+35 Specific purpose access licences

-- (1) The Minister must not grant a specific purpose access licence unless satisfied that the share and extraction components of the access licence are the minimum required for the proposed use. - (2) A person may make an application for a salinity and water table management access licence in the following groundwater sources: - (a) Lower Murrumbidgee Shallow Groundwater Source, - (b) Wagga Wagga Alluvial Groundwater Source. - (3) A person may make an application for an aquifer (Aboriginal cultural) access licence only if the share component of the proposed access licence is no greater than 10 ML/year. - (4) The Minister may only grant an aquifer (Aboriginal cultural) access licence for the taking of water by an Aboriginal person or Aboriginal community for any personal, domestic or communal purpose, including drinking, food preparation, washing, manufacturing traditional artefacts, watering domestic gardens, cultural teaching, hunting, fishing, gathering and for recreational, cultural and ceremonial purposes.
+- (1) The Minister must not grant a specific purpose access licence unless satisfied that the share and extraction components of the access licence are the minimum required for the proposed use. - (2) A person may make an application for an aquifer (Aboriginal cultural) access licence only if the share component of the proposed access licence is no greater than 10 ML/year. - (3) The Minister may only grant an aquifer (Aboriginal cultural) access licence for the taking of water by an Aboriginal person or Aboriginal community for any personal, domestic or communal purpose, including drinking, food preparation, washing, manufacturing traditional artefacts, watering domestic gardens, cultural teaching, hunting, fishing, gathering and for recreational, cultural and ceremonial purposes.